Apple's iPhone Infringed on Nokia, Sony Patents, Jury Says

 "My guess is that it will be a minor irritant since it seems the patents in question are from the late 1990's," mobile industry analyst Weston Henderek of the research firm Current Analysis told us on Thursday.
 "So in theory, that would potentially reduce the impact."

 Apple did not immediately respond to our e-mailed request for comment about the verdict in time for publication.

 The verdict is a boost for Finland-based Nokia as it struggles to regain market share it has yielded to Apple and Samsung.
 Cupertino, Calif.,-based Apple's iPhone is the top-selling device in the world and South Korean Samsung is the top handset maker overall based on recent shipments.

-Nokia hopes its agreement with Microsoft to use the Windows Phone operating system will boost its share of the global smartphone market.
+Nokia hopes its agreement with to use the Windows Phone operating system will boost its share of the global smartphone market.